-derate- e development of adequate housi income households. ing to meet the needs of low- and 2.1 the most recent S y Bonus Ordinance to comply with itate law, and promote the use of nd related incentives to increase the le housing.
+2.1 Amend the Density Bonus Ordinance to comply with the most recent State law, and promote the use of density bonuses and related incentives to increase the supply of affordable housing.
 While the City has not yet amended its Zoning Ordinance to incorporate the new State Density Bonus law, the City complies with State requirements when granting density increases and other concessions, upon request by qualified developers.
 Although the City has received inquiries regarding density bonus, none have been recorded during the planning period.
-2.2 elopment of housing on City-owned m and along commercial corridors.
+2.2 Consider the development of housing on City-owned parcels Downtown and along commercial corridors.
 The City will work with the Successor Agency to identify parcels feasible for development of affordable housing on City-owned parcels.
-2.3 bility of creating transitional housing ng out of homeless shelters.
+2.3 Explore the feasibility of creating transitional housing for people moving out of homeless shelters.
 This program is an ongoing effort.
 No proposals were received during the planning period.
-2.4 better facilitate t ew of City codes and regulations to he provision of a variety of housing ure compliance with recent State and law.
+2.4 Undertake a review of City codes and regulations to better facilitate the provision of a variety of housing types and to ensure compliance with recent State and Federal housing law.
 The City is in the process of amending the General Plan.
 This update will be followed by the amendment of the Zoning Code to incorporate definitions and development standards for transitional and supportive housing, and emergency shelters.
-In addition, the Ordinance ill incorporate standards to regulate emergency shelters in compliance with SB2.
-2.5 ting the City's First-Time Homebuyer ssists with down payments and The City continues to promote and implement a first time homebuyers program.
+In addition, the Ordinance will incorporate standards to regulate emergency shelters in compliance with SB2.
+2.5 Continue promoting the City's First-Time Homebuyer Program which assists with down payments and closing costs.
+The City continues to promote and implement a first time homebuyers program.
 During the Housing Element period the City provided 40 Mortgage Assistance Loans.
-2.6 rehabilitate fored ring with developers to acquire and closed and/or abandoned residential esale to low- to moderate-income The City implemented such a program through the Neighborhood Stabilization Program (NSP) and utilized it in neighborhood revitalization efforts, acquiring 15 properties for rehabilitation and resale to low- to moderate-income households.
-The NSP program ended new funding in 2011 therefore, this program will not longer be implemented
+2.6 Continue partnering with developers to acquire and rehabilitate foreclosed and/or abandoned residential properties for resale to low- to moderate-income households.
+The City implemented such a program through the Neighborhood Stabilization Program (NSP) and utilized it in neighborhood revitalization efforts, acquiring 15 properties for rehabilitation and resale to low- to moderate-income households.
+The NSP program ended new funding in 2011 therefore, this program will no longer be implemented